szwacz/nw-boilerplate/README.md

 ### Project's folders

 - `app` - code of your application goes here.
+- `config` - place for you to declare environment specific stuff.
 - `build` - in this folder lands built, runnable application.
 - `releases` - ready for distribution installers will land here.
 - `resources` - resources for particular operating system.